Which of the following statements correctly uses directional term... | Channels for Pearson+

 1

-Compare the positions: The knee is closer to the hip joint (the point of attachment) than the ankle, making the knee 'proximal' to the ankle.
+Step 3: Analyze each directional term provided in the options: 'Lateral' means away from the midline, which does not describe the position of the mouth relative to the nose.
+'Superior' means above, which is incorrect because the mouth is below the nose.
+'Posterior' means behind, which is also incorrect because the mouth is in front of the nose.

-Eliminate incorrect options: The knee is not 'inferior' to the ankle because it is above the ankle.
-The knee is not 'distal' to the ankle because it is closer to the hip.
-The knee is not 'lateral' to the ankle because both are aligned along the same axis of the limb.
+Step 4: Recognize that 'Inferior' means below, which correctly describes the position of the mouth relative to the nose in the anatomical position.

-Conclude that the correct statement is: 'The knee is proximal to the ankle,' as it accurately describes the anatomical relationship using directional terms.
+Step 5: Conclude that the correct statement is: 'The mouth is inferior to the nose,' based on the anatomical directional terms and the relative positions of the structures.

 Watch next